An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Related work

-While prior work has previously noted the incompleteness of model/dataset documentation on Hugging Face \cite{Jiang2023AnES, pepe2024hugging, yang2024navigating}, our work goes beyond this observation and provides a detailed analysis of specific examples in which documentation is incomplete and erroneous.
+Previous research has identified several documentation shortcomings on Hugging Face.
+Works by Oreamuno \etal and Jiang \etal highlight that the majority of models and datasets hosted on Hugging Face lack documentation and that less-popular components are more likely to have incomplete documentation~\cite{oreamuno2024state, Jiang2023AnES}.
+Additional studies have explored the fields most likely to be missing from the dataset documentation~\cite{yang2024navigating}, the presence and quality of the license information~\cite{longpre2023data, pepe2024hugging}, and the documentation of known model biases~\cite{pepe2024hugging}.
+In addition, some studies have considered other deficiencies, such as poorly chosen or erroneous model names (\eg nonadherence to conventional naming schemes that lead to confusion)~\cite{jiang2023exploring,jiang2024naming}.

+We build on these previous analyses by identifying \textit{specific} and \textit{previously unreported} documentation failures, such as component reference ambiguities, encountered in our analysis of the ML supply chain on Hugging Face (\Cref{sec:rq0}).
+Our detailed analysis and enumeration of specific, concrete examples of incomplete and erroneous documentation go beyond previous work.
 These real-world observations can help model owners avoid common documentation pitfalls, empower model hubs to implement automated checks for common errors, and make researchers aware of potential noise in data mined from Hugging Face.

-Oreamuno \etal~\cite{oreamuno2024state} also observed that the majority of models and datasets on Hugging Face lacked documentation.
-When present, this documentation was in the form of model/data cards, was often incomplete, and followed standards inconsistently.
-Whereas the work of Oreamuno \etal focused on exploring the presence and completeness of documentation, we report various inconsistencies and anomalies that are introduced by Hugging Face users during the process of documenting their models and datasets.
-The anomalies we encountered can exist even in cases where the model/dataset documentation is complete.

-Yang \etal \cite{yang2024navigating} conducted an in-depth analysis of the state of dataset documentation on Hugging Face, focusing primarily on the content included in the documentation (\eg description, structure, creation).
-Our study expands on this work by also considering the documentation of ML models in addition to datasets and by noting errors or inconsistencies introduced by model/dataset owners.

-Jiang \etal \cite{jiang2024naming} studied naming practices and naming anomalies for models on Hugging Face.
-They found that model names carry more semantic information than do the names of traditional software packages, so anomalies, such as misrepresenting the model architecture, can lead to greater confusion in the ML context.
-Our work does not consider the accuracy of pre-trained model (PTM) names when compared against the metadata they provide; rather we note difficulties in constructing the ML supply chain given naming inconsistencies and ambiguities in metadata references.

-Pepe \etal \cite{pepe2024hugging} conducted the study most closely related to ours.
-However, instead of focusing on the structure of the ML supply chain, they explore the extent to which models document datasets, potential biases, and licenses.
-Both Pepe \etal \cite{pepe2024hugging} and Jiang \etal \cite{jiang2024peatmoss} analyze a supply chain, but they focus on the relationship between models and downstream GitHub repositories that make use of those models.
-We instead focus on the relationships among PTMs, dependent models, and datasets.